Max423423/OnChainRiddle/Backend/README.md

-# OnchainRiddle Backend Service
+# OnchainRiddle Backend

-Backend service for automatic riddle generation with AI and smart contract interaction.
+Backend service for automatic riddle generation with AI and blockchain integration.

-## Fonctionnalités
+## Features

-- 🧠 Automatic riddle generation with OpenAI
+- 🧠 AI-powered riddle generation (OpenAI + fallback)
-- ⛓️ Ethereum smart contract interaction
+- ⛓️ Ethereum smart contract integration
-- 🔄 Automatic generation of new riddles when the previous one is solved
+- 🔄 Automatic new riddle generation when solved
-- 📡 REST API for monitoring and manual generation
+- 📡 REST API for monitoring and control
-- 📝 Complete event logging
+- 📝 Structured logging with Winston

 ## Installation